Access to Industry - Access Data (Access To Industry)

 With us participants can:

-- Gain data skills and other skills essential to get employed
+- Acquire other skills essential to gain desired employment

 - Improve chances for employment or in-work progression in various sectors